Get

 Conflict around dogs co-sleeping in the bed can arise with people and pets.
 In a multi-pet home, some suggest bed sharing can lead to competition and aggression over attention, with dogs treating it as a valuable resource.
 Co-sleeping can affect a dog’s attachment and their relationships with other pets in the house and may exacerbate separation-related disorders.

 A snuggly dog can be the ultimate comfort at night until a face full of fur ignites your allergies.
-Dogs bring hair, drool, and dander to the bed, not to mention the pollen and dust they pick up on their coats during the day.
+Dogs bring hair, drool, and dander to the bed, along with pollen and dust that they pick up on their coats during the day.

-Sensitive owners or those with asthma can easily exacerbate their allergies, suffering irritating signs like coughing, sneezing, and watery eyes.
+Sensitive owners or those with asthma can easily exacerbate their allergies by co-sleeping, suffering irritating signs like coughing, sneezing, and watery eyes.
 Although close contact with a pet may reduce the development of allergies in young children through incremental exposure, allergic owners will likely experience nothing but a poor quality of sleep.

-Passing zoonotic diseases to your pets and vice versa is rare, but is possible and the risk is increased with close contact like bed sharing.
+Passing zoonotic diseases to your pets and vice versa is rare, but it is possible, and the risk is increased with close contact like bed-sharing.

 Don’t stress over your dog sleeping in your bed.
 Separation anxiety is a crippling issue for many dogs, but co-sleeping has not been shown to be a cause of the problem.
 Like you, dogs find comfort in being close.

-If there’s no conflict due to them sharing the bed and neither of you is waking up feeling sick and tired, feel free to enjoy all the snuggles your dog is eager to provide.
+If there is no conflict due to them sharing the bed and neither of you is waking up feeling sick and tired, feel free to enjoy all the snuggles your dog is eager to provide.

 Featured Image Credit: DGLimages, Shutterstock